SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 permalink: /projects/
 ---

-## Under Construction
+## Active Projects

 ### [Software Projects](https://github.com/SoftProjectsGroup)

 Soft Projects Group Ltd., is a provider of software and consulting services that optimize business development processes by enhancing the functionality of commercial systems.

+with highly vetted independent consultants to power your business

 Our Fin Tech Projects for industry with a special focus on Market Data, Blockchain and Investment Management Solutions.

 ***

 ### Consulting Projects
-highly vetted independent consultants to power your business

-SpareHire, Upwork, Freelancer
+BETA CAE Systems is a member of SpareHire, Upwork, Freelancer community run by Siemens PLM Software.
+JT Open is an influential community of users, software vendors, and interested parties spanning the PLM value chain who, through an open distribution of the JT technology under a level playing field business model, are able to exchange 3D data for the purposes of visualization, collaboration and data sharing.

 ***